-Your initial appointment will consist of a consultation with Dr. Rotas.
-After your exam, Dr. Rotas will explain your diagnosis and go over your treatment options.
+Your initial appointment will consist of a consultation with Dr. Rotas or Dr. Martin.
+After your exam, the doctor will explain your diagnosis and go over your treatment options.
 This appointment will also review risks, benefits, options and any alternatives to proposed surgical treatment.
-Dr. Rotas will also review anesthetic options for any proposed surgery.
+Dr. Rotas or Dr. Martin will also review anesthetic options for any proposed surgery.
 Occasionally, your surgery can be performed the same day as the consultation.
 Usually treatment is done at a second appointment.

 Please assist us by providing the following information at the time of your consultation: